evgenyneu/Glyptodon/README.md

-# Glyptodon, a 'no results' message view for iOS
+# Glyptodon, a UI widget for displaying 'no results' message in iOS

 This is a UI element for showing 'no results' message in iOS.